semmed/my_2025_project/readme.rst

-This is my project
+This is Semme's project

-I edited it with Notepad
+I added a new line